How RDD’s Work

 - Positioned at the rear of the drug containment chamber is a plunger.

-- Behind the plunger is a self-contained charge; when detonated, its energy propels the plunger forward, which delivers the medication into the intended target.
+- Behind the plunger is activation system; when activate, its energy propels the plunger forward, which delivers the medication into the intended target.

 - Behind the internal charge there is a compression spring and a firing pin.

-- The spring positioned in front of the firing pin is there to prevent premature detonation while in transport.
+- The spring positioned in front of the firing pin is there to prevent premature activation while in transport.

-When the device comes in contact with the intended target, rapid deceleration causes the firing pin to slide forward and activates the internal charge, which creates back pressure behind the plunger, causing it to deliver the medication into the target.
+When the device comes in contact with the intended target, rapid deceleration causes the firing pin to slide forward and activate the internal system, which creates back pressure behind the plunger, causing it to deliver the medication into the target.